SizunJiangLab/IN-DEPTH/src/Revision_CODEX_pipeline/README.md

 | 9 | `09_segmentation.py` | Cell segmentation using Mesmer |
 | 10 | `10_extract_features.py` | Single-cell feature extraction |
 | 11 | `11_combine_images.py` | Combine channels from multiple sources |

+A notebook used to reproduce protein-related analysis in Fig6 is included in `notebook`.

 ## Requirements